rmadulka/checkers-app/docs/DesignDoc.md

 within the UI tier.

 ![Application tier UML](appl.png)
+Shows the UML diagram for a Application tier

 Both application classes include information such as the board, players, moves, and game statuses, allowing the UI classes to extract that data and have it visible to both users.